The-Marcy-Lab-School/problem-set-2_4/fellow-submissions/enmanuel-delanuez.md

     complete(problemSet);
     console.log(`Status for Problem Set: ${problemSet}`);
     ```
-    - This snippet logs `Status for Problems Set: done` because `problemSet` was the argument os `complete`, a function that reassigned its value to `'done'`.
+    - This snippet logs `Status for Problems Set: undefined` because when `problemSet` is passed to a function it is passed by value.
+Since the `problemSet` isn't reassiged it remains undefined.

 **9. Why does this code throw an error?**
     ```javascript